-Insulin resistance prevents the glucose from entering into the body’s cells and fueling them, so the glucose remains in the blood and leads to high blood glucose levels over time.
-So, since dark chocolate can reduce insulin resistance, it’s beneficial for those with this disease.
+Insulin resistance prevents the glucose from entering the body’s cells and fueling them, so the glucose remains in the blood and leads to high blood glucose levels over time.
+So, since dark chocolate can Everyday Health, it’s beneficial for those with this disease.

 Even though there’s no recommended “dosage”, moderation is the key.
 Dark chocolate is high in calories but low in sugar.
 But, it’s important to include it in the carbohydrate count.

 Generally, eat an ounce of this chocolate four to five times weekly.
 Still, it’s best to consult a nutritionist or doctor for specific recommendations.